 to trend analysis for cetacean populations (Moore and Barlow,2013,2014).
 Bayesian trend analysis provides the range and likelihood of trend parameters consistent with the data, which are more practical and intuitive results than the rejection of the null hypothesis in NHST methods (Wade,2000).
 For example, this approach can determine the probability that a population is declining.
 Additionally, a Bayesian approach can be used to compare and optimize the statistical power of different survey designs, where power is defined as the probability of achieving the goal of the study (Kruschke,2013).

 Several ancillary pieces of information are required to estimate animal abundance from passive acoustic data, including the rate at which the species of interest vocalizes and the distances at which those vocalizations can be detected by a passive acoustic sensor (Marques et al.,2013).
 The certainty with which these parameters are known affects the precision of the resulting abundance estimate, and therefore the power of PAM to detect trends in abundance.
-Future simulations could explore how expected power can be gained by reducing, e.g., uncertainty in the relationship between animal density and passive acoustic detection rates.
+Future simulations could explore how expected power can be gained by reducinguncertainty in the relationship between animal density and passive acoustic detection rates.

 Finally, the scenarios of population change explored in this study were extremely generic.
 In future, it would be worthwhile to work with managers to investigate more plausible scenarios of population impacts, and to consider different possible goals and practical decision criteria relevant to management needs.